Adventist Academy of Santa Fe

 - Clothing needs to fit properly, neither being too baggy nor too tight.
 Clothing may not be worn that is ripped, faded, or printed/embroidered with designs.

-- Shirts- forest green, maroon, white, navy, grey, and black plain polo shirts with the school patch.
+- Shirts- forest green, maroon, white, navy, grey, and black plain polo shirts with the school patch (when available).

 - Outerwear- Sweaters and sweatshirts should be plain, adhering to our school shirt colors with a patch as well.
 If hoodies are worn during class, the hood is not to be worn.
 If the student’s sweater or sweatshirt is not being used during class, they will be required to put it away in their designated area.